 He had a distinguished military career of 22 years and was the first Asian Pacific (Filipino) American chief trial judge in U.S. military history.
 He also held many leadership positions within the American Bar Association.

-He is the ninth overall president or chief executive officer of the NJC, the first former military judge, and the second person of color to lead the College.
+He is the 10th non-interim president or chief executive officer of the NJC, the first former military judge, and the second person of color to lead the College.

 Born in Angeles City, Philippines, he and his brothers immigrated to the United States when he was 10 years old after his father, a member of the U.S. Navy, was stationed in Maryland.
 His family then moved to Oak Harbor, Washington, near Seattle.